SystemsApproach/private5g/core.rst

 and the relevant AGW then obtains the necessary state to authenticate that subscriber when their UE tries to attach to the network.

-Finally, like many cloud-native systems, Magma adopts a "desired state" model for runtime and configuration state.
-By this we mean that to communicate a required state change (e.g., the addition of a new session in the data plane), the desired end state is set via an API.
-The desired state model contrasts with a "CRUD (Create, Read, Update, Delete)" interface, which is common in 3GPP specifications, and which communicates *updates* to state rather than a desired end state.
+Finally, Magma adopts a *desired state* model for managing runtime and configuration state.
+By this we mean that it communicates a state change (e.g., the addition of a new session in the user plane) by specifying the desired end state via an API call.
+This is in contrast with the *incremental update* model that is common in the 3GPP specification.
 When the desired end state is communicated, the loss of a message or failure of a component has less serious consequences.
-Reasoning about changes across elements of the system is more robust in the case of partial failures.
-Partial failures are common in challenged environments, where portions of the end-to-end system (e.g., backhaul) are far less reliable than others (e.g., the link between the UE and the RAN).
+This makes reasoning about changes across elements of the system more robust in the case of partial failures, which are common in challenged environments like the ones Magma is designed to serve.

-Consider an example where we are establishing data-plane state for a set of active sessions.
+Consider an example where we are establishing user plane state for a set of active sessions.
 Initially, there are two active sessions, X and Y. Then a third UE becomes active and a session Z needs to be established.
-In the CRUD model, the control plane would instruct the data plane "add session Z".
+In the incremental update model, the control plane would instruct the user plane to "add session Z".
 The desired state model, by contrast, communicates the entire new state: "the set of sessions is now X, Y, Z".
-The CRUD model is brittle in the face of failures.
+The incremental model is brittle in the face of failures.
 If a message is lost, or a component is temporarily unable to receive updates, the receiver falls out of sync with the sender.
-So it is possible that the control plane believes that sessions X, Y and Z have been established, while the data plane only has state for X and Y. By sending the entire desired state, Magma ensures that the receiver comes back into sync with the sender once it is able to receive messages again.
+So it is possible that the control plane believes that sessions X, Y and Z have been established, while the user plane has state for only X and Y. By sending the entire desired end state, Magma ensures that the receiver comes back into sync with the sender once it is able to receive messages again.

 As described, this approach might appear inefficient because it implies sending complete state information rather than incremental updates.
-However, at the scale of an AGW, which handles on the order of hundreds to thousands of subscribers, it is possible to encode the state efficiently enough to overcome this drawback.
+However, at the scale of an AGW, which handles on the order of hundreds to a few thousands subscribers, it is possible to encode the state efficiently enough to overcome this drawback.
 With the benefit of experience, mechanisms have been added to Magma to avoid overloading the orchestrator, which has state related to all subscribers in the